0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 4/Homework/Ethan Berei - Hardware Security HW 2; Chapter 5 Discussion Questions.md

 Illustrate the hardware trojan taxonomy and classify them based on activation mode and payload.
 ```

+Nearly every hardware Trojan’s structure is based on three main characteristics: physical, activation, and action.
+A Trojan’s physical characteristics are anything that describes how the Trojan looks and how it was implemented on the chip.
+This category can be further broken down into type, size, distribution, and structure.
+The Trojan’s activation characteristic describes what conditions must be present for the Trojan to activate.
+This typically means that Trojans will either activate after a long period of time due to the chosen activation method being probabilistically unlikely, or when the Trojan detects a specific event, such as a high temperature or a remote-detonation.
+Linked to the activation, the action characteristic of the Trojan describes exactly what happens when the Trojan is activated.
+These effects can range from just killing the chip to leaking the cryptographic information from a chip.
+With these characteristics, countless Trojan variations can be made and tuned to the specs of the specific board used.

 ## Question 8: Trojan Countermeasures

 ```ad-question
 Illustrate the taxonomy of Trojan countermeasures
 ```

+When trying to counter Trojans, there are typically three well-known methods.
+These methods include: rare event removal, Trojan prevention-design obfuscation, and Built-In Self-Authentication (BISA).
+When using rare event removal, the designers will purposefully try to insert probing points or dummy scan flip-flops to try so the testers can try to sniff out rare events and see if a batch of ICs are infected.
+Typically done to counter combinational Trojans, a scan flip-flop may be turned on to reduce the odds of a specific rare event happening to increase the odds of the chip activating the hidden Trojan.
+Contrastingly, design obfuscation’s main objective is to deter attackers from inserting Trojans in the first place.
+Typically placed in devices that rely on finite state machines, another obfuscated state space is created in addition to the normal state space.
+In this case, there is an initialization space that must pass through a set of states to go to the original state machine.
+If an attacker places it within the obfuscation space, the Trojan is invalidated and will cause no problem to the system.
+Finally, Built-In Self-Authentication refers to using the empty cells in an SoC with hardware that can be used to authenticate that the chip is legitimate and no tampering happened on the hardware level.
+It allows a chip to be validated with the hardware on-board without much overhead.